What is Computer Crime and Intellectual Property Section Ransomware?

 As previously said, this is a computer infection and not a legitimate message from the FBI.
 Therefore, please ignore anything it displays and instead use the removal guide below to remove the Computer Crime and Intellectual Property Section ransomware from your computer.

-View Computer Crime and Intellectual Property Section Ransomware Registry Information.
+Computer Crime and Intellectual Property Section Ransomware Removal Options

 - Please print out these instructions as we will need to perform most of these steps on the infected computer.
 You will also need a USB drive, which will have all of its data erased and will then be formatted.
 Therefore, only use a USB drive that does not contain any data that you need.
 This USB drive must also have a size of at least 32 MB.